SaintClever/Nebula-Academy/0-python-basics/0-variables.md

 # Variables

-In python there is no initialization of a variable when you assign a value a variable is created
+In python there is no initialization of a variable; when you assign a value, a variable is created

 ```python
 # create a new string hello world